Kerberos (protocol)

 Kerberos (/ˈkɜːrbərɒs/) is a computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
 Its designers aimed it primarily at a client–server model, and it provides mutual authentication—both the user and the server verify each other's identity.
 Kerberos protocol messages are protected against eavesdropping and replay attacks.

 Kerberos builds on symmetric-key cryptography and requires a trusted third party, and optionally may use public-key cryptography during certain phases of authentication.
 Kerberos uses UDP port 88 by default.

 The protocol was named after the character Kerberos (or Cerberus) from Greek mythology, the ferocious three-headed guard dog of Hades.

 History and development

-Massachusetts Institute of Technology (MIT) developed Kerberos in 1988 to protect network services provided by Project Athena.
-The protocol is based on the earlier Needham–Schroeder symmetric-key protocol.
-Several versions of the protocol exist; versions 1–3 occurred only internally at MIT.
+The Massachusetts Institute of Technology (MIT) developed Kerberos in 1988 to protect network services provided by Project Athena.
+Its first version was primarily designed by Steve Miller and Clifford Neuman based on the earlier Needham–Schroeder symmetric-key protocol.
+Kerberos versions 1 through 3 were experimental and not released outside of MIT.

-Kerberos version 4 was primarily designed by Steve Miller and Clifford Neuman.
-Published in the late 1980s, version 4 was also targeted at Project Athena.
+Kerberos version 4, the first public version, was released on January 24, 1989.
+Since Kerberos 4 was developed in the United States, and since it used the Data Encryption Standard (DES) encryption algorithm, U.S. export control restrictions prevented it from being exported to other countries.
+MIT created an exportable version of Kerberos 4 with all encryption code removed, called "Bones".
+Eric Young of Australia's Bond University reimplemented DES into Bones, in a version called "eBones", which could be freely used in any country.
+Sweden's Royal Institute of Technology released another reimplementation called KTH-KRB.